 Serene Lake Elementary School is a public elementary school in Picnic Point-North Lynnwood.
 The principal of Serene Lake Elementary School is Karen Reid.
-409 children attend Serene Lake Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-34% of the 409 students here get reduced lunch prices.
-The ratio of students to teachers at Serene Lake Elementary School is 19:1.
+409 students go to Serene Lake Elementary School and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+34% of the 409 students here are paying reduced lunch prices.
+The student to teacher ratio at Serene Lake Elementary School is 19:1.
 Picnic Point Elementary School is one of the nearest elementary schools.

 |Native Hawaiian or Other Pacific Islander||1.0%||%|

 |Native American or Native Alaskan||0.2%||1%|

 |Students eligible for free or reduced-price lunch program||34%||46%|

 I was very impressed with Leadership Day at Serene Lake elementary school!
 Children showed their leadership skills from kindergarten to 5th grade.
 You could tell they took ownership of their school their learning and their behavior and they were extremely proud!
 This could not have happened without strong leadership guidance and facilitation from the teachers and principal at Serene Lake.
 The learning environment at the school is very positive and welcoming.
 Our hope as educators it to see more schools following the footsteps as Serene Lake elementary school teaching and practicing the 7 Habits school wide.
 You can not put a price on this learning- life long character skills that will make a difference not only to individuals but to society as a whole.
 The world will be a better place. -Parent of 3rd grader at Serene Lake & Director of MIA